TSEN4M/HAI-assignment3/EXPLAINABILITY_REPORT.md

 From lecture concepts:
 - **Transparency**: What features does the model use? [x] Input form shows all 12
 - **Interpretability**: Can humans understand the model? [x] Linear coefficients are directly interpretable
-- **Explainability**: Why specific predictions? [x] Feature contribution analysis explains individual predictions
+- **Explainability**: Why specific predictions? [x] SHAP contributions explain individual predictions relative to a baseline

 ### 4.4 Global vs. Local Explanations
 - **Global**: "What is the model's overall strategy?" -> Feature importance tab